mbetbadal/portfolio/README.md

 **Highlights:**

 - Reorganized and rewrote Git integration documentation to improve clarity, usability, and comprehensiveness of Default and Deprecated Git integration features
-- Edited supported assets and services tables as requested by a distinguish engineer to remove incorrect information
+- Edited supported assets and services tables to remove incorrect information, as requested by a distinguish engineer
 - Clarified why the user would want to create an empty project, default, or deprecated git project